q231950/the-stubborn-network/README.md

 # The Stubborn Network

-> A Swifty clean stubbing machine.
+> A Swifty and clean stubbing machine.

 **The Stubborn Network** makes your _SwiftUI development more efficient_ and _UI tests more reliable_ by stubbing responses of your network requests.
 It makes it _easy to record new stubs_ and it speeds things up!
 You can find usage examples in [The Stubborn Network Demo](https://github.com/q231950/the-stubborn-network-demo) and below.